jeffkowalski/picasawebuploader/README.md

 + Uploads all directories under a given directory
 + restartable
 + Creates the albums as "protected"
-+ Automatically retries when Google data service errors out.
++ Automatically retries when Google data service errors out
++ Google OAuth 2.0 login
++ Automatically update the secret data of Google OAuth 2.0

 To Do
 -----